-OVERVIEW: This funder supports a wide range of issues in Oklahoma and Colorado, including education and medical research.
-Unsolicited letters of inquiry are accepted throughout the year.
+OVERVIEW: The Chapman Foundations supports a wide range of issues in Oklahoma and Colorado, including education and medical research.

 FUNDING AREAS: Education, medical research, health, human services, civic, community programs, arts and culture, nature and wildlife

 IP TAKE: This is a great funder to know for groups in the Tulsa area.
-Don’t worry about which Chapman Foundation is a better fit for your idea.
-The trustees will decide that for you.
+The trustees that handle both foundations will decide which foundation is most suited to a nonprofit’s needs.

 PROFILE: Established in 1976, the Chapman Foundations are made up of the H.A. and Mary K. Chapman Charitable Trust and the Mary K. Chapman Foundation.
 Each entity makes grants to public charities.
 Founder H. Allen Chapman was born in Colorado and lived most of his life in Tulsa.
 He was an independent oil and gas producer.
 His wife, Mary, operated a giving program after the death of her husband in 1979.
 She established her charitable trust before her death in 2002.
 This second foundation was fully funded in 2005.
 Grantmaking areas of interest are education, medical research, health, human services, civic, community programs, arts and culture, and nature and wildlife.